Memorable Manitobans: Hugh Farquharson Osler (1881-1943)

 Broker and financial agent.

-On 20 November 1907 he married Kathleen Harty of Kingston, Ontario.
-They had four sons: William Edmund Osler (b 1908), John Harty Osler (1915-2005), Edmund Boyd Osler, and Gordon Peter Osler.
+On 20 November 1907, he married Kathleen Harty (1882-1929) of Kingston, Ontario.
+They had six sons: William Edmund Osler (1908-?), John Cochran Osler (1912-1913), Hugh Osler (?-1920), John Harty Osler (1915-2005), Edmund Boyd Osler, and Gordon Peter Osler.
 His home at 485 Wellington Crescent in Winnipeg, where he lived from 1909, was designed by architect Herbert B. Rugh.
 After the First World War, he and his wife moved to a larger home at 221 Roslyn Road, previously owned by John Galt.
-After his wife’s death, he married Embree McBride of Winnipeg, in 1931.
-With her, he had a fifth son, Alan Embree Osler (b 1933).
+After his wife’s death, he married Embree McBride (1897-1984) of Winnipeg, in 1931.
+With her, he had a seventh son, Alan Embree Osler (1933-?).
 Osler was a member of the Manitoba Club, York Club (Toronto), St. Charles Country Club, Winnipeg Winter Club, Lakewood Country Club, and Pine Ridge Golf Club.
 He was a founding director of the Lakeside Fresh Air Camp for Children on Lake Winnipeg and, in 1929, one of the initial benefactors of the Ravenscourt School.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.